orangefreezepops/cs1566/proj1/readme.txt

 then compute the z coordinate by manipulating the formulas given in class to put them in 3 dimensions. the mouse just zooms on scroll functions.
 The motion function uses the fomula in the slides to create matrices for x and y rotations about thetax and thetay there are comments throughout the code to guide and explain.

-there are comments through out the document to explain

-the program runs without error, but the rotation gets a little wonky about the y axis
+the program runs without error